 The special thing about DLSS, though, is that it uses all the AI magic stuffed inside each Turing GPU’s Tensor cores to speed up all those edge softening calculations and take some of the strain off.
 This lets the graphics card get on with more important stuff like maintaining a decent frame rate and keeping things running nice and quick like.

 Indeed, Nvidia have said that, with DLSS enabled in Final Fantasy XV, you can get up to twice the performance of GTX 1080 when playing with an RTX 2080 at 4K.
-That’s pretty impressive no matter which way you slice it, and provided that more games end up supporting DLSS (a full list of which can be found here), it could go a long way to help justify the cost of an RTX card compared to Nvidia’s top-end GTX cards.
+That’s pretty impressive no matter which way you slice it, and provided we actually get more confirmed DLSS games, it could go a long way to help justify the cost of an RTX card compared to Nvidia’s top-end GTX cards.
 As you may remember from my RTX 2080 review, the 2080’s raw performance is roughly on par with the GTX 1080Ti, while the RTX 2070 is a teensy bit faster than the GTX 1080.
 DLSS, however, could be a real game-changer.

 That is, if it was available on any other resolution aside from 4K.